zhw2590582/IslandWebpackPlugin/README.md

-# IslandWebpackPlugin
+# island-webpack-plugin
-A island plugins for webpack
+A island plugin for webpack